-We are often asked what are the benefits of Rv travel with our family.
+We are often asked about the benefits of Rv travel with our family.
 The simple answer is it allows us to spend quality time with our family and create lifelong memories.
-We have been able to do this as we travel all around the country in our Rv.
+We have been able to do this as we travel around the country in our Rv.

-Well one day when getting ready to make a dump run, I realized why our RV is so important.
+One day, when preparing to make a dump run, I realized why our RV was essential and why our family RV travel time mattered.
 I was loading up four rusty old bikes into my truck when I realized those bikes had been on most of our trips.
-These four old bikes had helped create family memories.
-I thought of all the parks those bikes had been to, and some of the crazy stunts performed on them.
+These four old bikes had helped create lifelong family memories.
+I thought of all the fantastic National Parks those bikes had been to and some of the crazy stunts performed on them.
 That’s when it came to me.
 Our RV is so important because it allows us to spend time creating family memories that will last a lifetime.
-This is exactly what our family camping stories are.
-They are all memories that will be with us forever.
-You can learn more about our family, and or RV used to make memories on our About Us page.

-In 1954 the great American poet Robert Frost was interviewed for This Week Magazine.
-He was asked the question “In all your years and all your travels, what do you think is the most important thing you’ve learned about life?”
+In 1954, the great American poet Robert Frost was interviewed for This Week Magazine.
+He was asked, “In all your years and travels, what do you think is the most important thing you’ve learned about life?”
 Robert Frost’s answer to this question helps sum up the importance of family camping and creating memories in our opinion.
-Frost responded “In three words, I can sum up everything I’ve learned about life.
+Frost responded, “In three words, I can sum up everything I’ve learned about life.
 It goes on.”

 One place where the bikes really got some use was Yellowstone National Park.
 We stayed for four full days at Yellowstone.
 Two days were at the Fishing Bridge RV camp, and two days at the Grant Village RV park.
 The first day was very tragic and difficult for our children.
 It was so difficult because there was no cell service, and no WiFI.
 We were all lost.
 Fortunately, this only lasted one day.